-Regarding thermal conductivity, that of aerogel/regolith composite materials was determined using the Maxwell-Eucken model[36], which estimates the effective thermal conductivity of composite materials when a dilute dispersion of spherical particles of conductivity K1 is embedded in a continuous matrix of conductivity K2.
+Regarding thermal conductivity, that of aerogel/regolith composite materials was determined using the Maxwell-Eucken model[42], which estimates the effective thermal conductivity of composite materials when a dilute dispersion of spherical particles of conductivity K1 is embedded in a continuous matrix of conductivity K2.
 Particle interactions are ignored in this model.

-The assumption is made by considering that the particle sizes of the lunar regolith are microscale[43], while those of the PI matrix are nanoscale[44] and, based on other work that has predicted the thermal conductivity of nanoporous aerogel composite materials incorporating micrometer-scale fillers[45,46], the effective models are a good approximation, using the effective thermal conductivity of the matrix (PI aerogel that accounts the effect of the porous structure) and the effective thermal conductivity of the lunar regolith.
+The assumption is made by considering that the particle sizes of the lunar regolith are microscale[43], while those of the PI matrix are nanoscale[44] and, based on other works that have predicted the thermal conductivity of nanoporous aerogel composite materials incorporating micrometer-scale fillers[45,46], the effective models are a good approximation, using the effective thermal conductivity of the matrix (PI aerogel that accounts the effect of the porous structure) and the effective thermal conductivity of the lunar regolith.
 Therefore, it is possible to approximate the porous PI matrix as a continuous phase in which the regolith particles are embedded (Figure 9).

 The approximation of lunar regolith as spherical particles, simplifying the modelling of thermal conductivity, has been employed to primarily capture the key heat transfer mechanisms involved in its integration within an aerogel matrix and MXene, focusing the study on understanding how their inclusion influences the thermal conductivity, radiative heat transfer, and overall insulation performance of the composite material.
-[47–50][51][52][47]The regolith particles can be considered non-interacting with each other because of the low-volume fractions between regolith and the PI matrix (Table 2).
+This simplification can be further supported by the morphological characterization of some lunar regolith samples, which have been found to exhibit relatively regular shapes with limited elongation[47–50].
+Recently, the analysis of Chang’e-5 lunar samples reported an average 3D sphericity of 0.817, indicating a generally compact morphology of the collected particles[51].
+However, the Hamilton–Crosser model[52], which incorporates a shape factor to account for non-spherical particle inclusions, might be used as an alternative effective approach for modelling such cases.
+The differences observed in predicting the effective thermal conductivity when compared to the Maxwell–Eucken model are reported and discussed in detail in Supporting Information S1 and are shown to not alter the overall thermal management performance presented in the section 3.
+The regolith particles can be considered non-interacting with each other because of the low-volume fractions between regolith and the PI matrix (Table 2).

 The expression of the effective thermal conductivity according to the Maxwell-Eucken method is the following: